According to BrightEdge Research, 59.8% of technology website visits are generated with the help of organic traffic, aka SEO.

 - Buying intent – Buying intent is 1 for Awareness stage keywords, 2 for Consideration and 3 for Decision.
 Make sure to target searchers from all three stages.
 Decision stage keywords are the “money keywords” and contain words like “price”, “cost”, etc.

 - Volume – High search volume isn’t always a good news.
-Usually competition is too high for similar keywords and you will be competing with well-established businesses.
-Any keywords with more 10 and more monthly searches will be a good choice.
+Usually, competition is too high for similar keywords and you will be competing with well-established businesses.
+Any keywords with more than 10 and more monthly searches will be a good choice.

 - Clickability – It’s a well-known fact that 50% of Google searches end with no clicks.
-Means that users are looking for info but don’t click any of search results.
+This means that users are looking for info but don’t click any of the search results.
 To avoid similar situations, to can check the clickability as well.

 - Length – The longer the keywords, the better understanding you have about what the searcher wants to see.
 Though keywords containing 4 and more words are considered long-tail and having high precision, that rule sometimes doesn’t work.
 For example, though “IT managed service providers” is a long-tail keyword, it’s too general.

 Not let’s have a look at another keyword – “eCommerce app development cost india”.
 This keyword is more precise because we know that